 - 1. Close the overview and return to floor plan view. - 2.
-Select Window> Fill Window then select Window> Zoom Out to give us some working space outside the Terrain Perimeter. - 3.
-Select Terrain> Feature> Rectangular Feature and draw a Terrain Feature that extends to the boundaries of the Terrain Perimeter.
+Select Window> Fill Window 🔀 then select Window> Zoom Out 🔍 to give us some working space outside the Terrain Perimeter. - 3.
+Select Terrain> Feature> Rectangular Feature in and draw a Terrain Feature that extends to the boundaries of the Terrain Perimeter.

-- 4. Select the Terrain Feature and the Open Object ledit button to open the Terrain Feature Specification dialog. - On the General panel, the Height should be at 0 inches. - On the Materials panel, select the Terrain Feature component in the tree list and click the Library Material button and assign a sand material from the landscaping materials folder. - Click OK to close the Select Library Object dialog then click OK to close the Terrain Feature Specification dialog and return to floor plan view. - 5.
-With the Terrain Feature still selected, use the Break Line edit tool to place two breaks in the front of the rectangular feature. - 6.
-Next, select one of the segments you have created, and click the Change Line/Arc edit tool, and use the triangular edit handle to adjust the shape of the curved segment, and repeat this procedure for the remaining front segments of the Terrain Feature, as in the image below.
+- 4. Select the Terrain Feature and click the Open Object edit button to open the Terrain Feature Specification dialog. - On the GENERAL panel, the Height should be at 0 inches. - On the MATERIALS panel, select the Terrain Feature component in the tree list.
+Click the Select Material button and choose a sand material from the Landscaping folder. - Click OK to close the Select Library Object dialog then click OK to close the Terrain Feature Specification dialog and return to floor plan view. - 5.
+With the Terrain Feature still selected, use the Break Line \geq edit tool to place two breaks in the front of the rectangular feature. - 6.
+Next, select one of the segments you have created, and click the Change Line/Arc i edit tool, and use the triangular edit handle to adjust the shape of the curved segment, and repeat this procedure for the remaining front segments of the Terrain Feature, as in the image below.

-7. Take a look at the new beach in a Perspective Full Overview .
-Notice that only the portion of the Terrain Feature that is included within the Terrain Perimeter is modeled.
+7. Take a look at the new beach in a Perspective Full Overview D. Notice that only the portion of the Terrain Feature that is included within the Terrain Perimeter is modeled.